 Games Benchmarking (Firefox)

 Under development, the games benchmarking harness (aka mozbench) will allow a number of games-related benchmarks to be run against Firefox and Chrome.
-Test results will be reported to Datazilla.
-Eventually, the system will likely be expanded with support for Android and B2G.
+Eventually, the system will likely be expanded with support for Android and Firefox OS.

 Other Functional Test Systems

 Gaia-ui-tests are on-device UI tests of Gaia, running in Jenkins, across a range of device types and branches.
 These tests are Python Marionette-based.
 Test results are only available in Jenkins currently, and are monitored by QA.
 Eventually, these tests will report status to Treeherder as well.
-Gaia-ui-tests are also run in buildbot against B2G desktop builds, and the status of those is visible in Treeherder.
+Gaia-ui-tests are also run in Buildbot against Firefox OS desktop builds, and the status of those is visible in Treeherder.